Mollie on Metamorphosis

 Metamorphosis - Thermal Pools featuring shapes that have been traced and upscaled from the alopecia patches on Mollie’s head.

 You explain in your project how metamorphosis is ‘a change of the form or nature of a thing or person into a completely different one.’
-Like everyone else in the world, within just a few short days our working practices, rituals and lifestyles have changed out of all recognition.
+Like everyone else in the world, within just a few short days our working practices, rituals and lifestyles changed out of all recognition.
 How do you cope with change personally and creatively?

 Throughout lockdown you have been creating pieces of art that explore humanities reactions to isolation.
 They will be available as prints and booklets, with 10% of profits going to Woman’s Aid.